paper-engineer/laser-gallery/docs/_pages/about.md

 - dice towers and deck holders or whatever
 - puzzles and boardgames like those fb listings

-obviously there are stainless tags and tumblers and whatnot. jewellery, clocks, artwork and mandalas and things. the usual.
+obviously there are stainless tags and tumblers and whatnot. jewellery, clocks, artwork and mandalas and things. the usual. card wallets.

 things I have actually made get posted, this is a list of potentials.